hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/050_Practical_Considerations.md

 }
 ```

-### Serialization performance
+## Standard Java Serialization is Slow

 When it comes to serializing the description of a Jet job, performance
 is not critical.
-However, when the job executes, every distributed edge
-in the DAG will cause stream items to be serialized and sent over the
-network.
+However, for the data passing through the pipeline,
+the cost of the serialize-deserialize cycle can easily dwarf the cost of
+actual data transfer, especially on high-end LANs typical for data
+centers.
 In this context the performance of Java serialization is so
 poor that it regularly becomes the bottleneck.
 This is due to its heavy
 usage of reflection, overheads in the serialized form, etc.